hivelab-github/config_io/README.md

 　float var=Config::Get("FieldName","VarName"); <br>
 3. Else:<br>
 * In SetConfigPath()，the symbol between the default parameter and the parameter value is “=”.
 When changing<br>
-　the symbol in the configuration file, you need to change the second parameter of SetConfig() to the corresponding<br>
+　the symbol in the configuration file, you need to change the second parameter of SetConfig() to the<br>
-　symbol;<br>
+　corresponding symbol;<br>
 * When using the Get() function, incorrect input will cause the compiler to prompt "Field name or variable name<br>
 　does not exist!"<br>
 * When using the GetVector() and GetVector2() functions，incorrect parameter name input causes the compiler to<br>